Koopman operator learning using invertible neural networks: Numerical experiments

 where $\gamma_1=0.0001$, $\gamma_2=5$, and $\xi\sim \mathcal{N}(-0.1,0.04)$.
 We use the finite element method with 20 equidistant grid points for the spatial discretization and the implicit Euler with a step size of $0.02$ for the temporal discretization.
 Furthermore, we generate 100 samples of $\xi$ and use \textit{FEniCS} to compute the numerical solutions.
 The data set is segmented according to a ratio of $60\%$, $20\%$, $20\%$, respectively to be used as the training set, the validation set, and the test set.
 The structure of the encoder network for LIR-DMD is $[20,30,40,30 ]$ and the decoder network is $[30,40,30,20 ]$, where the numbers in the bracket indicate the width of each layer.
 This results in 6190 parameters for LIR-DMD.
 For FlowDMD, we also use RCFs to replace the ACFs.
 The neural network for FlowDMD consists of one RCF block and one RCF, which results in a network with depth $L=3$.
 In each RCF, the width of each layer of the FNN to parameterize $t$ is 10, 20, 10.
 Finally, we obtain 2580 parameters for FlowDMD.
 The rank of Exact DMD is 3, and the same rank is also used in LIR-DMD and FlowDMD to embed the Koopman linearity.
+We choose 4 RBF functions as the RBF dictionary for EDMD.
+Results are reported in Figure~\ref{fig:AC_example}--\ref{fig:AC_testdata}.